Business continuity is about taking responsibility for your business and enabling it to stay on course, whatever it has to face.

 - the access you need to your premises

 - the staff skills and knowledge you need to run your business

 - external stakeholders you rely on or who rely on you

-- the legal obligations you are required to meet
+- any legal obligations you must meet

 - how long your business can survive without performing these activities

 As part of your business impact analysis, you should assign a ‘recovery time objective’ to each activity.
 This is the time from an incident happening to the time that the critical business activity must be fully operational to avoid damage to your business.

 - to ensure critical elements of the business can continue to operate during a disruption